Some are music snobs, some coffee snobs, or even wine snobs, me, I’m an apple snob and a honey snob.

 How do you get around this?
 Buy honey from a trusted source.
 Buying honey from a local beekeeper ensures that you are getting the good quality honey that you are paying for!
 I always buy locally!
 Honey from Sandy bee mine is some of the best honey I have had!

-If you need a source for good local honey check out their website here!
+If you need a source for good local honey checks out their website here!

 I hope you will make this Apple & Walnut Salad with Honey Poppyseed Vinaigrette!